 |Account Name, User name, or Email address||Your full email address|

-Depending on what email client you’re using, some of the information may not be required.
+Depending on your email client, some of the information may not be required.
 For example, Thunderbird doesn’t ask for your name.
 Just enter what it asks for.

 Getting an app-specific password from Gmail

 If you are using two-factor authentication — and you should be — then entering your regular Gmail password into the external email client is obviously not going to work.
-In this case, you need something called an app-specific password.
-This is where you grant permission for an app — in this case the email client — access to your account that bypasses the two-factor authentication.
+In this case, you’re going to need something called an app-specific password.
+This is where you grant permission for an app — in this case, the email client — access to your account that bypasses the two-factor authentication.
 This access can be revoked by you at any time, so there is no security risk involved.

-To get one, go to the App Passwords section of your Google account, drop down the menu, select Mail and click Generate.
+To get one, go to the App Passwords section of your Google account, drop down the menu, and select Mail and Generate.
 Enter the password given into the external email client’s password field.
 Bear in mind that once you close the App Passwords page, you can never see this unique password ever again for security reasons.
-So make sure it works before you close the page, otherwise, you need to cancel it and redo it.
+So make sure it works before you close the page; otherwise, you must cancel it and redo it.

-Everything should now be working, although it may take some time for your emails to synchronize if you have a lot of them in your Gmail account.
+Everything should now be working, although it may take some time for your emails to synchronize if you have many of them in your Gmail account.
 Go ahead and send a test email and see if everything is working.

 Remember that the Gmail SMTP settings do have a sending limit.
 It’s in place to prevent spamming.
-You can only send a total of 500 emails per day, to as many as 500 recipients per email.
+You can only send a total of 500 emails per day to as many as 500 recipients per email.
 This is probably more than enough for the average user.
 If not, you shouldn’t be using Gmail as your email provider.

 If you’re looking for a good email app or client, you should check out our list of the best email apps available for Android.

-If you have ruled out mistyping the password, then it is likely because you have two-factor authentication enabled on your Gmail account.
-So the password alone is not going to gain access to your account.
+If you have ruled out mistyping the password, then it is likely you have two-factor authentication enabled on your Gmail account.
+In this case, the password alone will not gain access to your account.
 To get past two-factor authentication, you need an app-specific password from your Gmail security settings.
-This app-specific password can be revoked and/or regenerated at any time without the actual Gmail password needing to be changed.
+You can revoke this app-specific password and/or regenerate it anytime without needing to change the actual Gmail password.